1979 Susan B Anthony Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 1979-D Susan B Anthony Dollar Value

-The Denver Mint facility produced 288,015,744 Susan B. Anthony dollars in 1979, creating one of the series’ common issues in circulated grades, though finding examples graded MS67 or higher presents a significant challenge for collectors.
+The Denver Mint produced 288,015,744 Susan B. Anthony dollars in 1979, creating one of the series’ most common issues in circulated grades.
+Finding examples graded MS67 or higher, however, is a genuine challenge for any collector.

 1979-D Susan B Anthony Dollar Price/Grade Chart